This is the multi-page printable view of this section. Click here to print.

 Server Name PrefixRequiredServer name where DB will be installed

-Cluster NameRequiredCluster name composed of DB servers
+Cluster NameRequiredCluster name where DB servers are configured

-• Enter using English letters, 3 to 20 characters
+• Enter 3 to 20 characters using English letters

 Service Type > Server TypeRequiredServer type where DB will be installed